ibm-cloud-docs/activity-tracker/iam_grant_team.md

 ## Step 3.
-Add permissions to work in a team
+Add permissions to work in an IAM access group
-{: #iam_grant_team_step3}
+{: #iam_grant_group_step3}

-Next, you must add a policy that grants the user permissions to work with data in the {{site.data.keyword.at_short}} service within the context of a team.
+Next, you must add a policy that grants the user permissions to work with data in the {{site.data.keyword.at_short}} service within the context of a group.

 When you define the policy, you need to select a service role.
 Service access roles define a user's or service’s ability to perform actions on a service instance.
-The service access roles are manager, writer, and reader.
+The service access roles are manager, standard-member, and reader.

 ### Add permissions through the CLI
-{: #iam_grant_team_step3_1}
+{: #iam_grant_group_step3_1}

 To create an access group policy by using the CLI, you can use the [ibmcloud iam access-group-policy-create](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_access_group_policy_create) command.